sudara/melatonin_audio_sparklines/README.md

 It's very useful to get a quick idea of what's happening to your audio buffers during development or tests.

-Call `printSparkline(myBlock);` and you'll get something like this to the output console:
+Call `printSparkline(myBlock);` and under the hood, DBG will be called and you'll see something like this in the output console:

 ```
 Block is 1 channel, 441 samples, min -0.999994, max 0.999994, 100% filled